 De Beers Auction Sales, trading as Diamdel, began supporting non-Sightholder businesses with rough diamond supplies.

-De Beers begins an exploration program in Canada.
+De Beers begins an exploration programme in Canada.

 Following the death of his father, Sir Ernest, Harry Oppenheimer succeeds him as Chairman.